-5. Protection and Preservation Policies and Procedures
+5. Protection and Preservation policies and procedures

 All capital construction projects go through a review process that includes identifying the need for space and the anticipated interaction with the campus landscape.
 Whenever conflicts between construction and the campus landscape arise, projects are required to detail and furnish tree protection fencing.
-Included in the Facility Standards are Exhibit 01-56-00-01 "Tree Protection Fencing Requirements" (see Figure 3) and Exhibit 33 05 23-01 "Utility Requirements Under Tree Root Zones" (see Figure 4).
+Included in the Facility Standards are Exhibit 01-56-00-01 "Tree Protection Fencing Requirements" and Exhibit 23-37-00-1 "Utility Requirements Under Tree Root Zones" (see figures 3 and 4 on the following pages).